-The Senior Program Officer will be responsible for a variety of high-level organizational and strategic planning efforts connected to the Everyone Graduates Center.
+The Senior Redesign Director will be responsible for a variety of high-level organizational and strategic planning efforts connected to the Everyone Graduates Center.
 This position will focus on leading the Network School Improvement Initiative building the capacity of four major school districts and forty middle schools to support a culture of Continuous Improvement to increase 8th grade on track rates.
 This individual will demonstrate outstanding interpersonal and organizational skills to interact with all levels of district leadership, diverse partners, school leaders, school teams and foundations.

 NOTE: This position is contingent upon the funding of a five year grant.